DharshanV/Weather/README.md

 weather.startRequest();

-After the request (if its valid) you can gather weather information.
+After the request (if its valid) you can gather weather information from that location (i.e. Los Angles).

 1. weather.getInfo(weather.lat); // returns 34.0522